kisom/kyleisom.net/source/_posts/2013-02-26-network-autoconfiguration-with-go-and-zmq.markdown

 some UPnP work.)

 One of the things I've come to like about ØMQ is how it completely changes the way you build networked architectures.
-Traditionally, one things of these architectures as one server, multiple clients; a canonical example is a web server. ØMQ allows very different architectures (as well as the traditional ones).
+Traditionally, one thinks of these architectures as one server, multiple clients; a canonical example is a web server. ØMQ allows very different architectures (as well as the traditional ones).
 The [ØMQ guide](http://zguide.zeromq.org/page:all) discusses these